AlexRaudvee/Data-Challenge-3/README.md

 5. **If you find problems with *pydencrf* library**:
     If the problem originates from the wheel, look up the wheel online and download it manually If the problem originates somewhere else, check the python version
 6. Make a shortcut from [this disk](https://drive.google.com/drive/folders/1JWr9SORKKmUjwQFYigekfVXpHwfEqNss) to "My Drive" (For those who run through Google Colab)
-7. Make sure to change the paths in the global parameters section in `pipeline.ipynb` when you encounter that there is mistake or files not found **(check Step 6 and make sure that you use same account for google drive & google colab)**
+7. Make sure to change the paths in the global parameters section in `pipeline.ipynb` when you encounter that there is mistake or files not found **(check Step 6 and make sure that you use same account for google drive & google colab)**. if there was no changes to this google drive, then everything should run silently, so keep your eyes on the output of `File Not Found Error`.

 ## Project Directory Structure